NeoGeographyToolkit/StereoPipeline/docs/tools/convert_pinhole_model.rst

 --camera-to-ground-dist <double (default: 0)>
     The distance from the camera to the ground, in meters.
 This is necessary to convert an optical bar model to pinhole.

+--image-size <"int int" (default: "")>
+    Image width and height, specified as two numbers in quotes and separated by a space, unless the input image file is provided.